 The financial markets have many unique terms that might confuse beginner traders.
 This article shall cover the main differences between spot, futures, and contracts for differences (CFD) trading.

 Depending on where an investor was raised, they could have difficulty understanding some of the terms used in the global financial markets.
-For example, many beginner Chinese traders may have challenges understanding terms such as ETFs, CFDs, swap fees, and discounts, given that English is not their first language.
+For example, many beginner Chinese traders may have challenges understanding terms such as ETF, CFD, swap fees and discounts, given that English is not their first language.

 However, we cannot dive into the intricacies of trading all the popular types of assets since that would need a whole book.
 Still, we can focus on the foreign exchange markets and analyse the differences between spot, futures and CFDs, which are the main types of assets that investors will encounter when trading using the popular MT4 platform.